It’s Movie Night and we’re headin’ south.

 Remind me one day to relate how Janie and I were in Savannah for the end of the world.

-Oh, the world survived its predicted demise (in case you hadn’t noticed during this presidential administration), but if it hadn’t, we were goin’ out with sweet sherry on our bedstead and chocolate on our pillows.
+Oh, the world survived its predicted demise (in case you hadn’t noticed during the last presidential administration), but if it hadn’t, we were goin’ out with sweet sherry on our bedstead and chocolate on our pillows.

 “Savin’ face in the most difficult circumstances…”